Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

   ```
 </details> <br >

-In between the two responses we can clearly see that:
+In between the two responses, we can clearly see that:
-1. With our alignment instructions the response if better structured using bullet points.
+1. With our alignment instructions the response is better structured using bullet points.
-2. The response with no alignment instructions shows repitition (a known caveat of smaller modles) which is fixed by using our alignment instructions.
+2. The response with no alignment instructions shows repetition (a known caveat of smaller models) which is fixed by using our alignment instructions.
-3. The model with our alignment instructions gives actionable advice such as Legal Pathway, Support Network and Meditation.
+3. The model with our alignment instructions gives actionable advice such as Legal Pathway, Support Network, and Meditation.

 Overall, we can clearly see that using our alignment instructions a base model is able to respond to a user query in a much more balanced and user-friendly way without any additional tuning.

-If you want to use the API for an OpenAI model:
+Additionaly, If you want to use the API for an OpenAI model:

 ```python
 from auto_model import AutoModel